laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ---

 Over the past decade, the lakehouse has become the dominant data architecture in R&D.
-In this post, we benchmark exemplary queries and review managing the life cycle of thousands of parquet files from the 1000 Genomes Project across PyArrow, Iceberg, DuckDB, LanceDB & Polars.
+In this post, we benchmark exemplary queries and review managing the life cycle of thousands of parquet files from the 1000 Genomes Project across Iceberg, DuckDB, LanceDB, Polars & LaminDB.

 ## The lakehouse landscape